Updated Fall of 2019

-Our recent post on creating a Smart Home by using connected devices brings us to a related and critical aspect of IoT: Security.
+Our recent post on creating a Smart Home by using connected devices brings us to a related and critical aspect of keep your smart devices secure.
 Given the myriad IoT options, as a consumer, you need to be smarter than your smart devices.
 There are numerous helpful resources and tips available on the topic of security.
-Here are our top two:
+Here are our top four:

-This is not an issue when purchasing direct, as the seller will likely require at least an email address from you.
-When purchasing from a third party vendor, it is very important to either register with the warranty card or go to the manufacturer’s or developer’s website and register the product or app purchased.
+When your Smart TV asks if you want to update an app or keep watching, update the app.
+This goes for all your devices.
+Updates are not just about having the newest features.
+They are how the developer pushes new security features.
+Furthermore, make sure your device distributor has your up-to-date contact information.
+This is not an issue when purchasing directly (as the seller will likely require at least an email address from you) but when purchasing from a third party vendor, it is very important to either register with the warranty card or go to the manufacturer’s or developer’s website and register the product or app purchased.

 IoT security is a moving target due to the phenomenal growth of the industry itself.
 The only way to ensure a safe and open Internet is for everyone to provide security to the extent that they can.
 With emerging guidelines from the FTC and the FCC, two out of the three entities will have standards to meet.
 Even with these standards, consumers STILL have to do their part.